Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 [SRE]+[UXDD].
-However, *User Experience Driven* ***Development*** is a relatively new term (not to be confused with *User Experience Driven* ***Design***) where user experience is being constantly fed back to inform development activities to incrimentally improve the software.
+However, *User Experience Driven* ***Development*** is a relatively new term (not to be confused with *User Experience Driven* ***Design***) where user experience is being constantly fed back to inform development activities to incrementally improve the software.
 So, the remainder of this article uses [SRE] as a shorthand for [SRE]+[UXDD].

 Typically, [SRE] issues originate from users in the midst of using a software product